derringa/One-Time-Pad/README.md

 # One-Time-Pad
-Client and server that communicate via socket based inter-process communication to encrypt and share text.
+Files include a ciphertext generator and the client and server daemons for performing both text encryption and decryption.